devhamaad/Mini-City-Info-API/README.md

 2. Open the solution in Visual Studio 2022 or Rider

 3. Build and run the project
-   Using CTRL + F5 or executing "dotnet run"
+   Use CTRL + F5 or run "dotnet run"

 4. View the API through Swagger UI
    Navigate to [https://localhost:{port}/swagger](https://localhost:{port}/swagger)